D2KLab/CityMUS/3cixty/README.md

-# 3cixty dbpedia match
+# 3cixty DBpedia match

-To link the 3cixty pois with dbpedia pois, we download all Nice pois in 3cixty and Dbpedia, then we match them usign their position and name similarity.
+To link the 3cixty PoIs with DBpedia PoIs, we download all Nice PoIs in 3cixty and DBpedia, then we match them using their position and name similarity.
-We wrote a script to download the 3cixty pois and one that download dbpedia pois and does the match.
+We wrote a script to download the 3cixty PoIs and one that download DBpedia PoIs and does the match.

 ## Installation